cesarferreira/drone/README.md

 ## Why I made this?
 Me, as an android developer was jealous of the nodejs community for their fast and reliable dependency managers, it's so easy to write `yarn add <library>` and the library is imported into the project...
 So I made `drone` for android!

-Instead of maintaining a server with all the possible libraries I'm going with a [brew](https://brew.sh/) approach, the community will `create` a library `once` and it will be available to everyone else forever!

 ## Install